It’s the day after Christmas Eve.

 - When the oil is heated-through add onions and cook and stir until the onions become transparent.

 - Pour in the wine and stir for a minute.
 Stir in the pigeon peas, cilantro ancho and garlic.
 Cook and stir for five minutes.

-- Add 2 qrt [2 lt] of the liquid in wich the peas boiled, completing with enough water to make 8 cups.
+- Add 2 qrt [2 lt] of the liquid in which the peas boiled, completing with enough water if necessary.

 - Mash the peas lightly with a potato masher.
-Cover and cook over medium heat.
+Cover and simmer over medium heat.

 - When the stew reaches a rolling boil simmer covered over low heat for another 10 minutes, season with salt and pepper to taste.